The terms hospital and clinic are often used interchangeably. Both are different in function and size.

 What is Hospital?

-A hospital is an institution that aims at providing treatment for people who are ill or injured.
-It has many staffs and equipment necessary for diagnosing and treating any type of disease.
+A hospital is an institution that aims to provide treatment for ill or injured people.
+It has many staffs and equipment necessary for diagnosing and treating any disease.
 Patients can get housing facilities as well.

-Roman emperor Constantine is credited for the invention of the modern hospital concept.
+Roman emperor Constantine is credited with the invention of the modern hospital concept.
 Its development was associated with Christianity.

 There are different types of hospitals.
 General hospitals handle various kinds of diseases and injuries.
 They have an emergency department to manage sudden issues.
 It is also called acute care hospital.

-The district hospital is an expanded facility that aims at managing the issues of a region and gives health care services.
-Specialty hospitals focus only on certain areas of medical facilitation.
+The district hospital is an expanded facility that aims to manage a region’s issues and gives health care services.
+Speciality hospitals focus only on certain areas of medical facilitation.
 For instance, there are hospitals designed only for cardiac care.

-Inpatient, as well as outpatient services, are present in a hospital.
+Inpatient, as well as outpatient services are present in a hospital.
 Nursing care, special care, and medical supplies are available in a hospital.
-A pharmacy and laboratory service are generally present in hospitals.
+A pharmacy and laboratory service are present in hospitals.

 Hospitals are an unavoidable part of any society.
 It has medical and social importance.